gditzler/eces436-week1/assignment/README.md

 ## Pattern Recognition in Weka

 * Evaluate a naive Bayes classifier on the `diabetes.arff` data set using 15-fold cross validation.
-Set the option to use a kernel density estmator (see the `useKernelEstimator` option).
+Set the option to use a kernel density estimator (see the `useKernelEstimator` option).
 Report the classification error and the ROC curve for the `tested_positive` class.
 What is the auROC?
 * Evaluate AdaBoost.M1 on the same data set.
 Use `J48` as the base classifier and run AdaBoost for 50 iterations using resampling.
 Report the classification error and the ROC curve for the `tested_positive` class.
 What is the auROC?
 * Repeat for the `diabetes.arff` data set.
 However, rather than using a naive Bayes in Part 1, choose a different classifier.
-* Hint: Perform the same comparision using Weka's experimentor.
+* Hint: Perform the same comparison using Weka's experimenter.

 ## Classification Tools in Matlab

-* Run 5-fold cross validation on Fisher's Iris and the ionoshpere data set.
+* Run 5-fold cross validation on Fisher's Iris and the ionosphere data set.
 Evaluate a naive Bayes classifier and report the error and auROC on the hold out data set.
 Furthermore, report the ROC curve from one of the folds.
-These data sets are included with Matlab installation.
+These data sets are included with a Matlab installation.
 * Helpful functions: `NaiveBayes.fit`, `cvpartition`, `predict`, `load`.
 * Starter Code:
 ```matlab